All Episodes

 And then one more point that Dr. Pete and I are talking about, which I know Betsy can also point to.

-They're they're coming in in like full body suits.
+They're coming in in like full bodysuits.

-Like it's I don't even know what is protocol anymore and what's good and what's helping us.
+Like, it's, I don't even know what is protocol anymore and what's good and what's helping us.

-We've gotten so many calls and inquiries about gloves and masks and very basic things that we're gonna be doing a uh a YouTube video just to kind of explain this and show what works, what doesn't, what you pay attention to, and what you ignore.
+So there's no formal protocol about gloves, but it's kind of amazing after the show last night, we've gotten so many calls and inquiries about gloves and masks and very basic things that we're going to be doing a YouTube video just to kind of explain this and show what works, what doesn't, what you pay attention to, and what you ignore.

-But I I think that the easiest gloves to get are the nitrile gloves that's N I T R I L E. They come in various colors.
+But I think that the easiest gloves to get are the nitrile gloves, that's N-I-T-R-I-L-E.

 They're useful because you can actually still operate a smart device like a phone with the touch controls.

-Uh they're very inexpensive.
+They're very inexpensive.

-But they mainly, for me and my family keep everybody from touching their face continuously when they're out.
+But they mainly, for me and my family, keep everybody from touching their face continuously when they're out.

 Well said.

-Uh let's grab another call here.
+Let's grab another call here.

 Missy, West Virginia.

-Missy, you're on the Sean Hannity show.
+Missy, you're on the Sean Hannity Show.

 Okay, I'm glad that you guys are on here because I have this looping question.